andreypopp/react-app/README.md

 # react-app

+See [react-app-demo][] for an example of a minimal setup to start working with `react-app` right away.

 A set of conveniences for [React][] to develop applications which

   * use HTML5 History API to navigate between pages